 1. INTRODUCTION

 Livestock play a crucial role in the farming systems of South Indian states, serving as a key component of rural livelihoods.
 They contribute 15 to 17% of the total GDP, 35 to 49% of the agricultural GDP, and 37 to 87% of household income.
 Livestock serve various purposes, including generating income, acting as a store of cash, providing draught and pack services, offering milk and meat for household use, and supplying manure for fuel and fertilizer.
 While the country possesses a large number of livestock, their productivity remains very low.
 The primary factor contributing to this low productivity is the shortage of livestock feed in terms of both quantity and quality, especially during the dry season.
 The availability of feed from natural pastures varies with the seasonal changes in rainfall (Solomon et al., 2008).
 Despite these challenges, ruminants still mainly rely on forages from natural pastures and crop residues.
 The feed issue in the country manifests in two interconnected ways: scarcity and high feed costs.
-This highlights the economic significance of livestock in the region, making efficient fodder production, such as Hybrid Napier cultivation, essential for sustainable livestock management and improved productivity.
-(Mohammed et al., 2016).
+This highlights the economic significance of livestock in the region, making efficient fodder production, such as Hybrid Napier cultivation, essential for sustainable livestock management and improved productivity (Mohammed et al., 2016).
 In recent years, grazing as a primary source of livestock feed has been decreasing due to the expansion of cultivated land and changing land use patterns.
 A sufficient supply of livestock feed is vital for the livelihoods of millions in the developing world, benefiting not only smallholders but also pastoralists and the many landless individuals who primarily rely on communal land for grazing.

 Napier grass (Pennisetum purpureum) has become by far the most important species due to its wide ecological range of adaptation, high yield and ease of propagation and management.
 Hybrid Napier is a perennial grass that can remain in the field for 2-3 years with proper maintenance.
 It is known for producing an abundance of soft leaves with fewer and less persistent hairs compared to regular Napier grass.
 The stems are also less fibrous, making them more digestible for livestock.
 This grass grows rapidly, with numerous tillers that regenerate quickly after cutting.
 Its ability to thrive in various conditions, along with its high yield and nutritional value, makes it an excellent choice for silage, green fodder, or hay in dairy and livestock farming.
 In recent years, the southern Indian states have emerged as leading regions in milk production.
 Farmers in these areas prefer Hybrid Napier for green fodder over other crops due to its adaptability and higher fodder yield.
 However, its productivity in the district remains significantly lower than the state average.
 The primary reasons for this low yield are the lack of high-yielding varieties and limited knowledge of proper cultivation practices.
 By implementing scientific and sustainable management techniques, such as using improved varieties, maintaining appropriate spacing, and applying adequate fertilizers, the green fodder yield per unit area can be significantly enhanced.
 Considering these factors, the present study was conducted at Sri Krishnadevaraya College of Horticultural Sciences, Anantapuramu, Andhra Pradesh, to evaluate the impact of spacing and nitrogen levels on the growth and productivity of Hybrid Napier in the semi-arid ecosystems of southern India.
 The study aims to identify optimal cultivation practices that can enhance fodder yield and sustainability in the region.